 The artist never got married; this was in spite of his extensive wealth.
 Although he was at one time engaged, this seems to have been more of a strategic business move than because of love.
 It is rumored that his numerous romps with his mistresses led to his premature death at thirty-seven years.
 How this was determined is a matter of great speculation.
 It is said that he fell ill after a sexual encounter with his mistress Luti.
 During the next fifteen days, he was well enough to write his will leaving her a huge amount of money.
 He eventually died and was buried in the Pantheon at his own request.

 Without a doubt, Raphael belongs among the top-tier Renaissance artists, and his name has become synonymous with the best of the Renaissance Art.
-Along with Titian, Leonardo da Vinci, Michelangelo, Shakespeare, and a small band of contemporaries, Raphael become the center of a movement of artists that has permanently enriched western and world culture.
+Along with Titian, Donatello, Leonardo da Vinci, Michelangelo, Shakespeare, and a small band of contemporaries, Raphael become the center of a movement of artists that has permanently enriched western and world culture.